Cyprella/suc/README.md

 INNOVATIVE and DECENTRALIZED crypto currency that have the bases (fast, secure and anonymous transactions, low fees) to become the best digital payment asset for buying/selling goods and service around the world.
-NYX will also be the starting point around which we will create a complex system of tools and services for ecommerce, trading and crypto world.
+SUC will also be the starting point around which we will create a complex system of tools and services for ecommerce, trading and crypto world.

 Anonymized transactions using coin mixing technology.
 1-Second-Transactions.
-Network stability with masternodes, each is secured with a collateral of 1.000 NYX.
+Network stability with masternodes, each is secured with a collateral of 1.000 SUC.

-For further information visit us at [nyxcoin.org](https://www.nyxcoin.org/)
+For further information visit us at [succoin.org](https://www.succoin.org/)

 # Coin Specs

 • PoW Algorithm: NeoScrypt
-• Premine: (#1 Block) 1,000,000 NYX
+• Premine: (#1 Block) 1,000,000 SUC
 • Type: POW + Masternode
 • Block Time: 120 Seconds
 • PoW Max Coin Output/Supply: 30,350,000
-• Masternode Requirements: 1,000 NYX
+• Masternode Requirements: 1,000 SUC
 • Maturity: 101 Confirmations

 # Block Reward Distribution